 Apples are one of my favorite fruits, and there are so many varieties and colors to choose from.
-There are many fun things to do with apples!
 There are lots of fun apple themed crafts like drawing, coloring, cutting and gluing apple shapes.
 It's also a lot of fun cooking with apples too!

 In addition to the step-by-step apple themed craft, there's also a list of more fun activities you can do with apples at the end of this article.
 Enjoy!

 You will need:

 - Froot Loops, or generic fruit loops cereal (at least 25-30 pieces for sorting, and 15-20 to use per tree)

 - Glue (Tacky glue is best and dries quickly; school glue can also be used but will take longer to dry)